Life doesn’t always go according to plan. And neither do your freight contracts.

 - Build trusted relationships with your strongest freight providers

-The reality is, some part of your network will always be volatile, but the key is managing that uncertainty with the right mix of tools, providers, and insights.
+The reality is, you will always have to work around volatile freight pricing within some portion of your shipping network, but the key is managing that uncertainty with the right mix of freight pricing tools, shipping providers, and market insights.

-Use this data checklist for better budgeting and planning in 2021
+Checklist for better freight budgeting and planning in 2021

 91% of executives say 2021 forecasting is going to look a lot different.
 Fortunately, you have the data and insights already in your toolbox to help you budget and plan for whatever comes your way.
 It’s just a matter of knowing what they all are.
 This data checklist can help.

-Starting to track this data today will give you more supply chain visibility and a more resilient supply chain strategy for the future.
+Starting to track your supply chain shipment pricing data today will give you more supply chain visibility and a more resilient supply chain strategy for the future.
 Without accurate data and freight partners that can provide insights into the market, you won’t be empowered to make the decisions that improve your operating efficiency and drive down transportation costs.

 With ongoing access to this data, your team will also be able to more quickly respond to changes in the market.
 That agility will better inform your transportation strategy, especially if you, like many other shippers, move away from the 12-month contract and tap into other tools in your toolbox.

-Test new alternatives to the traditional freight RFP
+Try out the alternatives to traditional freight RFP

 It’s time to think differently and be more strategic about the volatile and transactional freight in your network.
 Test new alternatives to the traditional freight RFP that address today’s volatility and give you confidence that you have the right tools in your toolbox.